Dilatons Improve (Non)-Goldstones: Introduction

-with dimensionless couplings which are quadratic in the field e.g. \cite{Feynman:1996kb}.\footnote{ At the level of a four-derivative kinetic term there exists a unique conformal extension \cite{Riegert:1984kt}.
-It has been argued that such theories can be ghost free \cite{Bogolyubov:1990kw,Rivelles:2003jd,Bender:2007wu} and that they have interesting properties for models of cosmology \cite{Boyle:2021jaz,Turok:2022fgq}.
-The treatment of this case is outside the scope of this paper.} Besides the standard kinetic term there is another one proportional to the Ricci scalar $R$ which may be regarded as a non-minimal coupling to gravity.
-The specific value of the $\xi$-parameter is related to the improvement discussed below.
+It is well known that in curved space, besides the kinetic term, there is a second one proportional to the Ricci scalar (see \cite{Feynman:1996kb}).\footnote{We use the $(-,-,-)$ sign convention in the notation of \cite{Misner:1973prb}.}

+This term might be regarded as a non-minimal coupling to gravity and the specific value of the $\xi$-parameter is related to the improvement discussed below.
 The corresponding classical energy momentum tensor (EMT), defined by the metric variation, reads